Prettyhtml/prettyhtml/README.md

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lernajs.io/)
 [![npm version](https://badge.fury.io/js/%40starptech%2Fprettyhtml.svg)](https://badge.fury.io/js/%40starptech%2Fprettyhtml)

+Opinionated general formatter for your Angular, Vue, Svelte or pure HTML5 templates.
+Try it on the [playground](https://prettyhtml.netlify.com/).

+### Project status
-**Unfortunately, This project lacks maintainers.
+Unfortunately, This project lacks maintainers.
 Prettier has landed HTML support in 1.15.0.
 I recommend it to use it if it matches your requirements.
-If you want to contribute to this project, feel free to create a PR/Issue.**
+If you want to contribute to this project, feel free to create a PR/Issue.

-Opinionated general formatter for your Angular, Vue, Svelte or pure HTML5 templates.
-Try it on the [playground](https://prettyhtml.netlify.com/).

 ## Features